 <p>If energy efficiency makes your heart beat faster, the wearables of the near future could be in for a workout.</p>

-Tim Cook recently unveiled the Apple Watch, "the most personal product" Apple has ever made, says the company, "because it's the first one designed to be worn."
-The watch joins other products like bracelets from Fitbit and Jawbone in a category called wearable technologies or wearables.
+Tim Cook recently unveiled the Apple Watch, "the most personal product" Apple has made, says the company, "because it's the first one designed to be worn."
+The watch joins other products such as bracelets from Fitbit and Jawbone in a category called wearable technologies or wearables.

-Smartphones and their apps have already been doing great things for users managing their energy (and much more, including fitness), for example throughconnected thermostats,electric vehicle charging, solar panel output monitoring, sharing-economy services and much more.
+Smartphones and their apps already have been doing great things for users managing their energy (and much more, including fitness), for example through connected thermostats, electric vehicle charging, solar panel output monitoring and sharing-economy services.
 So why would you wear Apple's Watch when you have an iPhone?
 What extra value do wearables unlock that already isn't accessible through other technologies?

 This connectedness between wearable tech and the wearer opens up at least three categories of energy management opportunities: at home, at the office and personal.